3 Accounting

 3.9.4 Reimbursements

-3.9.4.10 For financial reporting purposes, all revenue, expenditures/expenses, gains, losses, assets, and liabilities resulting from exchange and exchange-like transactions should be recognized when the transaction takes place.
-This means transactions should be presented at gross amounts unless the transaction is a reimbursement or else netting is specifically allowed by GAAP.
-Examples of allowable netting other than reimbursements include reinsurance activities for public entity risk pools (GASB Statement 10), pollution remediation obligation (GASB Statement 49) and some insurance recoveries (GASB Statement 42), etc.
+3.9.4.10 For cash basis financial reporting purposes, all revenue, expenditures/expenses, gains, losses, and other inflows/outflows resulting from exchange and exchange-like transactions should be recognized according to 3.1.7.40.
+This means transactions should be presented at gross amounts unless the transaction is a reimbursement received in the same fiscal year (netting).

 Interfund reimbursements